 The fleet at GreyBird has been carefully chosen.
-Tecnam, the aircraft manufacturer, has been in business since 1948, and their sole focus is small aircraft.
+Tecnam, the aircraft manufacturer, has been in business since 1948, and its sole focus is small aircraft.
 Tecnam has, in this millennium, designed the two types of aircraft we use, which is quite out of the normal compared to planes usually used for pilot training.
 We have flown Tecnam aircraft since our first day, and our aircraft have always delivered what we expected of them.

 At GreyBird’s headquarters, we have our own commercial aircraft maintenance facility, and therefore we know the aircraft inside out.
 We have been certified as a Tecnam service center, and we are, without any doubt, one of the most competent maintenance companies in terms of servicing and maintaining Tecnam aircraft.